ytmytm/c128-magicdesk-external-rom/README.md

 ## Cartrige ROM generator

-No such thing yet.
-You can put The Servant on it.

-It shouldn't be too hard to modify [Magic cartridge generator](https://bitbucket.org/zzarko/magic-cartridge-generator/src/main/) to support 32K banks.
+This forked and modified version of the [Magic cartridge generator](https://bitbucket.org/ytmytm/magic-cartridge-generator/src/feature-c128-extfunctionrom-32k/) supports 32K banks, use `-832` option instead of `-8` when building ROM image.

 A simple code snippet for a true C128 cartridge (internal/external function ROM) code to load and start BASIC program can be found on [World of Jani page](http://blog.worldofjani.com/?p=1600).

 [Gmod2 Commodore 128 technical manual](https://www.freepascal.org/~daniel/gmod2/gmod2-c128.pdf) is also a useful resource.

+You can also put The Servant on it

 ## Emulator Support